Optimal corrector estimates on percolation clusters: Introduction

 We now record some properties pertaining to this notation.
-All these properties are proved in~\cite[Appendix A]{armstrong2017quantitative} and we refer to this reference for the proofs.
-This notation is compatible with the addition, meaning that, for any $s>0$, there exists a constant $C$ depending only on $s$, which may be taken to be~$1$ if $s\geq 1$,
+All these properties are proved in~\cite[Appendix A]{armstrong2017quantitative}.
+The notation is compatible with the addition, meaning that, for any stochastic integrability exponent $s>0$, there exists a constant $C$ depending only on $s$, which may be chosen to be~$1$ if $s\geq 1$, such that